KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 Each pixel in the image data is coded in the [sRGB color space](https://developer.mozilla.org/en-US/docs/Glossary/RGB) using three color channels and an additional alpha channel, always in the order `[red, green, blue, alpha]`.
 This means that for an ImageData object with a width of 100px and a height of 50px, the `imageData.data` Array will be `100 * 50 * 4 = 20,000` elements long.

-Given the (potentially huge) sizes that these image data Arrays can reach, repo-devs need to be particularly strict when it comes to coding up the data manipulations for these primitive functions.
+Given the (potentially huge) sizes that these image data Arrays can reach, repo-devs need to be particularly strict when it comes to coding up the data manipulations for filter primitive functions.
 The following guidelines may help:
 + Precalculate any requirements that a primitive function may have - for instance, the locations of pixels in a matrix calculation, or the pixels that make up a tile - and cache the results in case other primitive functions can make use of them.
 + Always try to process the data array in a single pass.
 For instance, rather than use two loops to process image data by rows and columns, repo devs should use a single loop and calculate row/column positions within that loop.
 + Always check to see if the current pixel is transparent (its alpha channel has a value of `0`) and, if yes, skip the calculations for that pixel if possible.
 + When dealing with non-RGB color space calculations, use the color caches - calculating a pixel's OKLCH channel values is very computationally expensive which is why the results of the first calculation for a given color should be cached.

 #### Filter regions
 A key difference between SVG filters and SC filters is that the SVG restricts its filter computations to a [filter effects region](https://www.w3.org/TR/SVG11/filters.html#FilterEffectsRegion).
-It takes this approach to limit the pixel area that needs to be processed by the filter functions.
+It takes this approach to limit the pixel area that needs to be processed by its filter functions.

 SC does not take this approach.
 Instead the ImageData object that the filter engine receives will have the dimensions of the host Cell where the filter results will be applied.
 When a dev-user applies a filter to a `10px x 10px` Block entity, and a Wheel entity with radius `10px`, both appearing on a `100px x 100px` Cell, the ImageData objects presented to the filter engine will include a data Array containing (`100 x 100 x 4 = 40,000`) elements.